Tontonjo/smart-tab-mute-firefox-extension/README.md

 [Click Here!](https://addons.mozilla.org/en-US/firefox/addon/smart-tab-mute-2023)

 ## Known issues
-Version 2 introduced a bug when closing a tab, a wrong tab may get unmuted Not much an issue, but script can only remember 1 latest playing tab, it's not "recursive" Script is not "fast" due to the delay implied by a tab when it stops making noise and background triggers.
+Not much an issue, but script only remember 1 latest playing tab, it's not "recursive"

 ## Possible feature suggestions and future improvements:
-- Unmute a tab when selected

-## Changelog:
-### V 2.0.1
-- set the latest audible tab at the right moment

-### V 2.0.0
-- Added support for a whitelist: thoses tabs will never get muted
-- ignore list now working as expected

-### V 1.2.0
-- Tidy the code a bit from non-necessary parts
-- Plugin now only triggered when the tab has sound (playing or not)
-- Small enhancements to prevente non-necessary processings
-### V 1.1.0
-- - When 3 tabs are playing sound, the script loops between all of them
-- - Closing a tab correctly triggers the unmute
+- When a new window start playing when a whitelisted tab is already making sound, we should prevent the new tab from playing until the other tab stops.

 ## Testing the extension